hostmobility/documentation/docs/interfaces/can.md

 ```

-*Example : Set Standard(2.0) CAN with a bitrate of 500 kbit/s and listen only mode.*
+*Example : Set Standard (2.0) CAN with a bitrate of 500 kbit/s and listen-only mode.*
 ```
 ip link set can0 down
 ip link set can0 up type can bitrate 500000 listen-only on
 ```

-*Example : Setup CAN-FD with a bitrate of 500/4000 kbit/s in normal mode.*
+*Example : Set up CAN-FD with a bitrate of 500/4000 kbit/s in normal mode.*
 ```bash
 ip link set can0 down
 ip link set can0 up type can bitrate 500000 dbitrate 4000000 fd on